ttaylor0416/digitalframeworks.github.io/syllabus.md

 This outline is tentative and could be changed!
 [Check the lesson page](http://digitalframeworks.ghost.io/tag/lessons/) for detailed upcoming lesson plans.

 * Week 1
-  * Lecture: questions for Internet journalism teams
+  * Lecture: Questions for Internet journalism teams
+  * Homework: First data journalism link submission
+* Week 2: Data
   * Hands on: Interviewing data
-* Week 2
-  * Lecture: What is the Internet?
-Thinking like a network.
-HTML, CSS, JavaScript oh my.
+  * Lecture: What is data?
-  * Hands on: Basic web production with Bootstrap.
+  * Hands on: Finding data
+  * Homework: What data question or topic do you want to make into a story?
+Find at least two datasets related to a topic.
-* Week 3
+* Week 3: Web production basics, project pitches
-  * Lecture: Data models, tools for finding data, what does data mean?
+  * Hands-on: Make your own static blog with Github Pages.
+  * Group conversation/hands-on: Share pitches, form project teams.
+  * Homework: First blog post with an embedded chart.
-  * Hands on: Data visualization with tool (TBD)
+* Week 4: Data visualization
-* Week 4
   * Lecture: Data visualization (guest tbd) -- how to tell the truth about data for yourself and others.
-  * Hands on: Data analysis with sqlite
+  * Homework: Critique a data visualization.
+* Week 5: Mapping
+  * Lecture: Maps and their discontents (guest: Alyson Hurt, if available).
+  * Hands-on: Making a map with CartoDB.
-* Week 5
+* Week 6: Scraping and data cleaning
+  * Hands-on: Basic scraping.
-  * Hands-on: Data cleaning and analysis with Python (no lecture -- this exercise takes 2+ hours)
+  * Hands-on: Data cleaning with Python.
+  * Homework: Scrape data (or clean existing data) and create a data visualization.
+* Week 7: Social media storytelling
+  * Lecture: How to tell stories on social media (guest: NPR Live team, if available).
+  * Hands-on: Team check-ins / group work.
+  * Homework: Draft of group project.
-* Week 6
+* Week 8: What is the Internet?
-  * Lecture: Online storytelling (guest tbd)
+  * Lecture: What is an Internet?
-  * Hands-on: Build a Twitter bot with Python
+  * Hands-on: Human Internet game
+  * Homework: Get close to finishing your group project!
-* Week 7
+* Week 9: Advanced data techniques
-  * Lecture: Covering the 2016 election (guest tbd)
-  * Hands-on: Working on final projects
+  * Hands-on: spreadsheet-based modeling
-* Week 8
-  * Lecture: Mapping.
-When to a make a map, what you need to get there.
-  * Hands-on: Building maps in CartoDB.
+  * Hands-on: Relational databases
+  * Homework: Finish your group project!
-* Week 9
+* Week 10: Wrapup
-  * Lecture: Data journalism history
+  * Lecture: Data journalism history and ethics
-  * Hands-on: Working on final projects
-* Week 10
-  * Presentations!
-With guest reviewers.
+  * Project presentations and group discussion with guest editors

 ## Your responsibilities